The nomination package for the Blavatnik National Awards contains the following documents:

 For grants on which the nominee is a co-PI, include total amount of grant as well as amount awarded to nominee

 Scientific Leadership, including any significant roles in the greater academic community.
-This includes major editorial responsibilities, public outreach activities, conference organization, institutional administrative responsibilities (e.g. Department Chair, departmental committee) and service on external committees.
+This includes major editorial responsibilities, public outreach activities, conference organization, institutional administrative responsibilities (e.g. Department Chair, departmental committee), contribution to diversity, equity, and inclusion initiatives, and service on external committees.
+Please list these in the CV, and elaborate on them in the Professional Service and Diversity, Equity, and Inclusion Statement.

 Invited talks and lectures, listing notable invited talks from the nominee’s independent career, including keynote addresses and named lectures, with year given and inviting organization/institution.